anysniper/Frontend/README.md

+For running the sniper on your local, see this [Wiki](https://github.com/anysniper/Frontend/wiki/Project-Setup)

 # AnySniper DApp

 This repository contains all the code for running AnySniper DApp which had 500 active users.
 All the logic codes are in this repository, you can add a custom DEX on src/config.js.